Seth Glier: Awards

 Glier's 2011 album, The Next Right Thing, for which he recorded his own vocals in his parents’ basement was nominated for a Grammy Award in the category of "Best Engineered Album, Non-Classical."

 In 2011, he took home Best Love Song for his track "Naia" at the 10th Annual Independent Music Awards.
 In 2012, "Next Right Thing" won Best Social Action Song at the Independent Music Awards.

 Causes

-Glier is an outspoken advocate for autism awareness and has been a national spokesperson for the Autism awareness organization Autism Speaks.
+Glier has been an outspoken advocate for autism awareness.
 His song "Love Is A Language" was inspired by his nonverbal autistic brother.

-Glier was previously an artist partner with ChildFund International.
-Glier showcased ChildFund's work and encouraged his fans to reach out to children in crisis by sponsoring a child (or multiple children) with the organization.

 In 2018, Glier toured in Mongolia, China, and Ukraine as part of the American Music Abroad program, an initiative of the U.S. Department of State's Bureau of Educational and Cultural Affairs.
 A 2020 tour of Mexico planned with the American Music Abroad program was canceled due to COVID-19.